rodrigoclp/adidas-microservices/README.md

 **Mongo**

 For convenience (I'm used to using it), but any other DB would fit in this case (SQL or noSQL).
-With more time, I would add Cassandra (saw it on the Adidas stack list);
+Cassandra, PostgreSQL...

 **Kafka**

 Market choice and best stream platform, but any other solution would fit this case.
-For this challenge, I added a single node just to represent the infrastructure.
-I assumed we already have a streaming platform at the company (saw it on the Adidas stack list);
+For this challenge, I added a single node just to represent the infrastructure, assuming we already have a streaming platform at the company (saw it on the Adidas stack list);

 ## Running it